 On March 10, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "GFO-22-609 Responsive, Easy Charging Products with Dynamic Signals (REDWDS)."
 This competitive grant solicitation was designed to accelerate the development and deployment of easy-to-use charging products which help customers manage electric vehicle (EV) charging and respond to dynamic grid signals.
-In response to GFO-22-609, 'dcbel LLC', hereinafter referred to as the Recipient, submitted application #18 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
+In response to GFO-22-609, the Recipient submitted application #20 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
 GFO-22-609 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.